-Our latest beta build can be found on HockeyApp.
+Our latest beta build can be downloaded from AppCenter, see details below.

-Join our Discord channel here to meet other players and the dev team.
+Join our Discord server here to meet other players and the dev team.
+We can also help you there if you are running into any issues installing the game.

 Windows 10: This is our recommended platform.
 You’ll be able to run the UWP, Gameroom, and Steam builds on Windows 10.